pblouw/papers/README.md

-A hub for work-in-progress papers and other written material
+A hub for work-in-progress papers and other written material.
+This repo is primarily used as a backup for easy editing of documents across devices, so the material contained here should be viewed as being in draft form.